The foodies guide to Rome’s best fresh produce

 Housed in what used to be an ancient Jewish fish market, this is a great weekend mercato.
 Its prime location allows you to go grocery shopping amidst the fairly stunning surroundings of Circus Maximus and the Palatine Hill.
 This farmer’s market has a strong focus on local produce, so you can count on getting typical Roman products such as artichokes, chicory, pecorino and olives.
+The farmers of Campagna Amica are farmers who stubbornly refuse to use Genetically Modified Seeds (GMOs) and are committed to produce quality at fair prices, with products that represent an important tangible and intangible heritage of an entire country.
 You can also find vendors selling fresh meats, flowers, honeys, jams and truffles.

 Nuovo Mercato di Testaccio

 Entrances from Via Galvani, Via Franklin & Via Manuzio (Metro B Piramide)